iogf/crocs/README.md

             | NUMBER
 ~~~

-The type parameter maps to expression string so defind above.
+The type parameter maps to expression string so defined above.
 There is a naur_calc.py file that implements the
 Backus-Naur-like approach.

 The idea behind Crocs arouse when i was working to abstract a set of existing tools to improve